University of Algiers 1: History

-The University under French Colonialism, 1830-1962
+The University of Algiers in 1920.

+French colonialism, 1830–1962

 The historical tradition of higher education in Algeria began in 1832, with the creation of the Higher School of Letters of Algiers (École supérieure des lettres d'Alger), as a way to guarantee the teaching of Arabic and French languages, in the context of the French conquest of Algeria.
 In 1849 the institution opened campuses in Oran and Constantine, and was formally integrated into the regular French education system on 20 December 1879.
 Subsequently, the Superior School of Medicine and Pharmacy (École supérieure de médecine et de pharmacie) was created in 1833 (officialized on 4 August 1857); in 1868 the School of Sciences (École supérieure des sciences), and; in 1879 the School of Law (École supérieure de droit).
 All were based in the city of Algiers.

 In 1909, these Superior Schools were turned into the Faculties of Letters, Law, Medicine and Pharmacy, and Sciences.
 Soon after, in the same year, the faculties were united to form the University of Algiers.
 With this change, the University of Algiers became the only colonial French higher education institution on par with a metropolitan universities.

 Throughout the French colonial period, the majority of student were European.
 Arab and Berber Algerians only made up a small minority, ranging from 1.2% to 18.1% of the total student body.

 On 19 May 1956, the General Union of Algerian Muslim Students (UGEMA) called an indefinite student strike, which halted the academic courses and examinations at the University of Algiers, rallying support from the National Liberation Front.

 On 7 June 1962 – just a month ahead of the Algerian independence referendum – the Organisation Armée Secrète (OAS), the movement of colonists opposing Algerian independence, set fire to the library building, destroying 500,000 books.
 The destruction of these books and the library was reported in the Arab world as a tactic of war or dirty war, known as scorched earth.
 Egypt, Iraq and Jordan condemned the arson and issued repudiation notes.
 It showed the savagery of the anti-independence movement would extend to removing and indeed destroying culture so long as Algeria intended to create its own national culture.

-The University of Algiers since Algerian Independence, 1962-Present
+Algerian independence, 1962–present

 The 1971 higher education reform abolished the college system and grouped the different disciplines by affinities into departments and institutes.
 The reform decrees the progressive Arabization of the disciplines, starting with certain classes in the social sciences (initially, philosophy and history).
 On 12 December 1998, the college system was re-established.

 In 2009 the university was subdivided into three new institutions.
 The most important, the University of Algiers Benyoucef Benkhedda (or University of Algiers 1), stands as heir to the historical-academic tradition.
 The other two institutions created were: